Skip to content

 >>> resp = client.plus(a=1, b=2)

-A request is built based on your function declaration, which is equivalent to
+A request is built based on your function declaration

 curl https://127.0.0.1:8000/api/plus?a=1&b=2

-Parse the response as an PlusResponse instance of the response template declared by your request function, and you can resp.result access the result that has been converted to an integer type.
+And Client will parse the response as an PlusResponse instance of the response template declared by your request function, and you can use resp.result to access the result that has been converted to an integer type.

 Tip